 What causes Keratoconus?

 Despite continuing research , the exact cause of Keratoconus remains unknown.
-Research indicates that Keratoconus may be caused bu an excess of enzymes that break down the proteins within the cornea, causing the cornea to become then and stretched.
+Research indicates that Keratoconus may be caused by an excess of enzymes that break down the proteins within the cornea, causing the cornea to become thin and stretched.

 Vigorous eye rubbing can contribute to the disease process.
 People with Keratoconus should absolutely avoid rubbing their eyes.
 This is sometimes very difficult because some allergies, which cause itchy, irritated eyes, are more commonly associated in patients with Keratoconus.

 Blurring and distortion of vision are the earliest symptoms of Keratoconus.
 Symptoms usually appear in the late teens or early twenties.
 The disease will often progress slowly for 10 to 20 years, then stabilise.

 In the early stages, vision may be only slightly affected, causing glare, light sensitivity and irritation.
 Each eye may be affected differently.
 As the disease progresses and the cornea steepens and scars, vision may become distorted.

 A sudden decrease in vision can occur if the cornea swells.
 The cornea swells when the elastic inner layer of the cornea develops a tiny crack, created by the strain of the cornea’s protruded cone-like shape.
 The swelling may persist for weeks or months as the crack heals and is gradually replaced by scar tissue.

 Mild cases are successfully treated with glasses or specially designed RGP contact lenses.

 If the condition is processing, a new minor surgical treatment to slow or stop the progression of the disease has become available.
 This is called corneal collagen cross-linking.